 What counts as ‘specified’ work?

 So first, what exactly does ‘specified’ work mean?
 Well, this varies slightly depending on which visa you are on.
+Australian farm work is the most popular method of getting the second year visa, but there are other options too.

 For subclass 417 visas, you can do any of the following: